nrinaudo/nrinaudo.github.com/_optics/adts.md

 `Auth` is flagged as `sealed`, which means that the only two possible implementations are `Token` and `Login`: an `Auth` is either a `Token` *or* `Login`.

 Note the *or* keyword: that's the defining feature of a *sum type*.
-It's an aggregation of types, using *or* as the aggregating operator.
+It's an aggregation of values, using *or* as the aggregating operator.

 I'll be using the following diagram to represent sum types: